MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/symantec-to-microsoft-defender-atp-prepare.md

 ---
-title: Symantec to Microsoft Defender ATP - Phase 1, Preparing
+title: Symantec to Microsoft Defender for Endpoint - Phase 1, Preparing
-description: This is Phase 1, Prepare, of migrating from Symantec to Microsoft Defender ATP.
+description: This is Phase 1, Prepare, of migrating from Symantec to Microsoft Defender for Endpoint.
 keywords: migration, windows defender advanced threat protection, atp, edr search.product: eADQiWindows 10XVcnh search.appverid: met150